Troubleshooting

 There have been a couple reports from Windows users who experienced these symptoms after an upgrade to a newer Zui release.
 In each case the users ultimately resolved the problem via system reboot.
 We've unfortunately been unable to reproduce this problem or study a system "live" that's in this state to determine the root cause or why the reboot fixed it.
 An issue zui/1490 is being kept open to track this specific case.
 Even though a reboot might be an effective fix for you also, your assistance would be much appreciated in still running through the troubleshooting steps below and gathering the debug information.
 If you ultimately find a reboot fixes the symptom for you, please add your logs and details to zui/1490.
 In all other cases, please open a new issue.

-1. A zed serve crash
+zed serve

 In all cases, you should plan to open an issue with Zui/Zed logs attached, as these may include crash/failure details.
 However, for situations other than simple crashes, the problem may be related to antivirus tools that could block the install/upgrade of software and/or firewalls that block communications between unfamiliar processes.
 You may therefore need to work with your IT department to examine logs from such utilities and determine if settings can be adjusted to allow Zui to operate.